renakuai/about-rena/README.md

 Working my way through The Odin Project

 <h3> Current design things </h3>
-Incoming Sr. Product Designer for the Trailhead Platform at Salesforce -- working to democratize education for all
+Sr. Product Designer for the Trailhead Platform at Salesforce -- working to democratize education for all

 <h3> Other things </h3>
 <ul>